doomed51/doomed51/README.md

 ### Hi there 👋

+I build primarily in Pyhon.

+### I am actively working on two projects:
+- analysis: a suite of scripts consisting of various analyses of financial market data
+- saveHistoricalData: a utility that maintains a local database of timeseries data for securities

+### About Me
+I first started coding QBASIC in high school, followed by c++.
+My first 'app' was a space invaders clone (the aliens were headcrabs from Half Life) built in c++.
+I have an engineering degree from the University of Waterloo specialized in operations research, org design, and business.
+My current work is focused on financial markets.

+I write a [newletter](https://crossedwires.substack.com/).
+And I am fairly active on [Twitter](https://twitter.com/inSenCite) if you want to get in touch.

 <!--
 **doomed51/doomed51** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.